Current Travel Info

 You can tell spring is in the air when you can smell the scent of the new blossoms, and wildlife is abundant throughout the Valley.

-Since 1998, the annual Meadowlark Nature Festival held in May has presented interactive, multi-disciplinary events that explore and celebrate the spectacular natural environment of the Okanagan Similkameen.
+Check out the Third Annual Similkameen 5K Walk/Run, and since 1998, the annual Meadowlark Nature Festival held in May has presented interactive, multi-disciplinary events that explore and celebrate the spectacular natural environment of the Okanagan Similkameen.
 It is a divine celebration of nature and wildlife that is sure to pique your interest.

 Tastings Rooms Open in Spring, choose from wineries, cideries, and a distillery.